-- 4.19 In 2018 the Ministry for Housing, Communities and Local Government's Investment Guidance was revised, and introduced the requirement for Authorities to produce an Investment Strategy Report. - 4.20 The report focuses on non-treasury investments and sets out how these contribute towards the Council's core objectives to deliver services to residents, and the procedures for risk assessing potential investments. - 4.21 The Investment Strategy Report 2023/24 can be found at Appendix C.
+- 4.19 The Department of Levelling Up, Communities and Housing require the Council to produce an Investment Strategy for non-treasury investments. - 4.20 The report focuses on non-treasury investments and sets out how these contribute towards the Council's core objectives to deliver services to residents, and the procedures for risk assessing potential investments. - 4.21 The Investment Strategy Report 2024/25 can be found at Appendix C.